Towards Carbon Zero - Caring for the Earth as we travel

 Our tree-planting programme is very close to our hearts.
 We want it to be a lasting contribution to climate control - one whose influence grows and grows.
 A sapling planted now will sequester 25 kg of CO2 in its first year, but over its lifetime the total amount of carbon taken from the atmosphere by one tree can be as much as 1 tonne!

-Our principle venue, Rydal Hall, is committed to delivering sustainable hospitality:
+As an example, Rydal Hall, our venue in the South Lakes, is committed to delivering sustainable hospitality:

 An on-site hydro scheme generates 500kw of power (photo).

 Travel to the Hall is possible by train to Windermere, leaving just a short bus or taxi ride from there.